MultiResFormer: Transformer with Adaptive Multi-Resolution Modeling for General Time Series Forecasting: Related Work

-An important characteristic of time series data is that values within each individual time step do not convey much information \cite{Nie2023Time}. \cite{Li2019Enhancing} also points out that when operating on time step-based tokens, canonical dot-product attention may overlook localized patterns and be misguided by the similarity between two individual time steps.
+An important characteristic of time series data is that values within each individual time step do not convey much information \cite{Nie2023Time}. \cite{Li2019Enhancing} points out that when operating on time step-based tokens, canonical dot-product attention may overlook localized patterns and be misguided by the similarity between two individual time steps.
 Current research focuses on breaking this limitation by modeling relationships across segments or series rather than individual time steps.
 LogTrans \cite{Li2019Enhancing} first proposes to use convolution instead of point-wise MLPs to generate queries and keys so as to enhance the locality of attention mechanism.
-Taking steps further, Autoformer \cite{Wu2021Autoformer} and FEDformer \cite{Zhou2022FEDformer} model period-based dependencies by aggregating lagged series with normalized auto-correlation scores (Autoformer) or Fourier domain representations under a randomly selected subset of basis (FEDformer).
+Autoformer \cite{Wu2021Autoformer} and FEDformer \cite{Zhou2022FEDformer} model period-based dependencies by aggregating lagged series with normalized auto-correlation scores (Autoformer) or computing attention under Fourier basis (FEDformer).
 More recent works draw the idea of patching from vision \cite{Dosovitskiy2021Image,Liu2021Swin} and propose patch-based modeling for time series data \cite{Nie2023Time,Zhang2023Crossformer}.
 MultiResFormer follows this approach, but instead of relying on fixed patch length and stride, we adaptively select patch lengths to better fit the varied multi-periodic nature of real-world time series data.
 Compared to Autoformer and FEDformer which only focus on interperiod variations, MultiResFormer also models intraperiod variations with the FFN sublayer.